sysco-middleware/sysco-middleware.github.io/_posts/2016-09-06-simple-tip-for-file-transfers.md

 This tips is not new, but it is still good, and I think more people should know about it.

 If you have python installed, simply go the the directory containing the files you want to access

 ```bash
 python -m SimpleHTTPServer
 ```
 This command starts a (simple) HTTP server on port 8000 If you would like to use a different port, just add the port number (ports under 1024 requires special permission to use, you have to start the server with root/administrator privileges)

 ```bash
 python -m SimpleHTTPServer 8888
 ```

 To stop the server, just press CTRL and C

 NB!
 As many other simple solutions, this could also do harm.
-Think (and check your companys security policies) before you run a web server
+Think (and check the security policies for your company) before you run a web server